AI @ General Motors

 2024 Q3

-GM uses predictive AI tools such as supply chain mapping and real-time event monitoring to boost resiliency in logistics and procurement.
+GM used predictive AI tools, including supply chain mapping and real-time event monitoring, to boost operational resiliency.

 2024 Q2